SModelS/smodels/docs/manual/source/RunningSModelS.rst

 SModelS can take SLHA or LHE files as input (see :doc:`Basic Input <BasicInput>`).
 It ships with a command-line tool :ref:`runSModelS.py <runSModelS>`, which reports on the SMS |decomposition| and |theory predictions| in several :ref:`output formats <smodelsOutput>`.

-For users more familiar with python and the SModelS basics, an example code :ref:`Example.py <exampleCode>` is provided showing how to access the main SModelS functionalities: :ref:`decomposition <Decomposition>`, |database|
+For users more familiar with Python and the SModelS basics, an example code :ref:`Example.py <exampleCode>` is provided showing how to access the main SModelS functionalities: :ref:`decomposition <Decomposition>`, |database|
 and :ref:`computation of theory predictions <TheoryPredictions>`.